Mako Robotic partial knee resurfacing is a less invasive solution designed to restore the feeling of a natural knee.

 PARTIAL KNEE RESURFACING WITH MAKOPLASTY®

-SurgCenter of Greater Phoenix, an outpatient Joint Replacement Center in North Scottsdale cofounded by Dr. Tarlow, is one of a few outpatient centers west of the Mississippi to offer partial knee resurfacing with MAKOplasty®, a technique that resurfaces the damaged area of the knee without compromising the healthy bone, ligaments and tissue surrounding it.
+SurgCenter of Greater Phoenix, an outpatient Joint Replacement Center in North Scottsdale cofounded by Dr. Tarlow, is an pioneer of Outpatient Joint Replacement.
+Stefan D. Tarlow, MD utilizes the MAKO robot technology in a surgical technique that resurfaces the damaged area of the knee without compromising the healthy bone, ligaments and tissue surrounding it.
 The robotic-arm assisted, minimally invasive procedure is performed through a small incision.
 In most cases there is a faster, less painful recovery than traditional joint replacement surgery.
 Many patients are back on their feet in just days.
 Consider this: the best surgical outcomes are in unicompartmental knee patients.
 Uni patients have a higher satisfaction score, lower chance of infection, stroke, heart attack, blood transfusion, blood clot and lower death rate compared to total knee replacement patients.

 The process begins with a detailed evaluation, including an office visit with Dr. Tarlow for specific knee history, detailed physical exam and standing 4 view knee x-ray series.
 Usually, other special imaging tests are not required.
-After the decision to perform Makoplasty is finalized, three main steps are completed to assure accurate sizing, precise implant alignment and proper balancing of the knee.
-Makoplasty is an outpatient procedure with patients discharged to home from the Outpatient Surgery Center, alert and walking.
+After the decision to perform Mako is finalized, three main steps are completed to assure accurate sizing, precise implant alignment and proper balancing of the knee.
+Mako System surgery is an outpatient procedure with patients discharged to home from the Outpatient Surgery Center, alert and walking.
 Typical recovery includes using a cane or walker for a week and return to driving within 1-2 weeks.
 Most people return to work in 1-4 weeks.
-As a knee arthroplasty procedure (CPT 27446), MAKOplasty® is typically covered by all health insurers.
+As a knee arthroplasty procedure (CPT 27446), MAKO Technology is typically covered by all health insurers. update 9/2022

 Mako is changing the way joint replacement surgeries are performed by providing each patient with a personalized surgical experience based on their specific diagnosis and anatomy.
 The virtual 3D model and the Mako Robotic System allows surgeons to create each patient’s surgical plan in the operating room.
 During surgery, the surgeon validates that plan and makes any necessary adjustments to optimize implant fit.
 The surgeon then guides the robotic-arm to execute that plan.
 Dr. Tarlow is an enthusiastic early adopter of this transformative technology.

-Stryker Triathlon is the proprietary implant system designed for use with the Mako Robot for Total Knee Replacement.
+Restoris MCK Partial Knee Implant System is the proprietary implant system designed for use with the Mako Robot for Partial (uni) Knee Replacement.

 PARTIAL KNEE RESURFACING WITH MAKOPLASTY®